Welcome to Harrold-Odell Country Park

-The next Friends' Committee Meeting will be held in the Visitors' Centre on Thursday 23rd January at 10.00am.
+The Annual General Meeting of the Friends will be held in the Visitors' Centre on Thursday 31st July at 10.00am.
 This is an open meeting so why not come along and learn more about the Friends of HOCP and the ways in which they support the Park.

 New Fishing School Announced - opening for adults and children in July.